FAQ

 block by block.

-The version numbers tell you immediately which blocks have already been reworked, which ones are still on their reckless first draft, and exactly where
+The versions tell you immediately which blocks have already been reworked, which ones are still on their reckless first draft, and exactly where the

 Is Editorial for AI writing?